Fundraisers are poised for success when they include these key elements

 Oakleaf has experienced some funding shortages in the past couple of years, and teachers in the science classes haven’t been able to afford new books in quite some time.
 We’re hosting this fundraiser to ensure…

-Context helps customers understand why this problem arose to begin with, and it sets up the core issue or problem being faced by some of the characters (in this case, the students not having textbooks due to funding shortages).
+Context helps customers understand why this problem arose, and it sets up the core issue or problem faced by some of the characters (in this case, the students not having textbooks due to funding shortages).

 School Fundraising Story Resolution